 How Does a Credit Card Balance Affect My Credit Score?

 Leaving a balance on a credit card will lower your credit score.
 A high credit score is crucial if you’re in the market for a mortgage or car loan.
 The bank wants to see that you’re responsible with money.
 If you have a high credit score, the interest rate you pay on the mortgage or car loan will be lower.
-A lower interest rate results in lower monthly payments on that loan.

 Remember, the largest component of the credit score is your utilization ratio.
 This is a measure of how much credit card debt you’re in.
 A higher utilization ratio will lower the score.